rajmehta27/Currency_Bot/README.md

 ### Important Note:
 - Make sure to keep your bot token and sensitive information secure.
 - Double-check your configurations to ensure smooth operation.
-- For any issues or questions, refer to the documentation or contact the bot developer.
+- For any issues or questions, refer to the documentation or feel free to reach out.

 Now your Discord bot is ready!
 Have fun 🎉.